The most award winning

 Because research inherently involves experimenting on test subjects, it is easy to demonize human subjects research as being disrespectful and potentially damaging to human beings without seeing the essential benefits it can provide, he notes.

 "The view that the research enterprise is this dark force is not fair," Trachtman says.
 "Most people that I see, they always want what is best for their kid.
 Well, where did that best drug come from?
 It had to come from somewhere; it didn’t pop out of the sky.
 The importance of ethical practice and all of the precautions are definitely justified.
 It is not reigning in some sort of criminal enterprise, but it is needed to make sure that a basically good enterprise is done right."

 1. Sharav V. Children in clinical research: A conflict of moral values.
 Am J Bioethics 2003; 3(1):Infocus.
-Web site: www.bioethics.net.
+Accessed on-line at: www.bioethics.net.